mikefrey/i18ng/README.md

 #### html values

-To render HTML from a translation value, you must use the `ng-bind-html` directive.
+You can choose to support html values coming from your translation keys by including the `i18ng-html` attribute.

 Given the following translation dictionary: